stevebroshar/better-space/ReadMe.md

 Maybe: smart string literal handling based on file type.
 If file has certain extensions (.c, cpp, .cs and the many versions of C++ extensions) then use C-style string literal handling.

 Choose better name.
-Ideas:

-- Whitespace Editor
-- editws
-- wsedit
-- wsed
-- w-edit
-- wedit
-- whedit
-- tabit
-- detabit
-- utabit
-- tabilizer
-- tabster
-- tabolicious
+How about: FreeSpace